LSSTDESC/qp/docs/user_guide/basicusage.md

 ```

 These values are slightly different, even though the distributions match up quite well.
 Depending on the scenario there can be even more significant differences in distribution shape.
-Typically, ensuring that your `Ensemble` has a higher density of coordinate values, and that the parameters you convert to have similarly high density, will aid in producing converted distributions that match their initial distributions more closely.
-Make sure to check your converted `Ensemble` looks the way you expect it to.
+Typically, ensuring that your `Ensemble` has a high density of coordinate values, and that the parameters you convert to have similarly high density, will aid in producing converted distributions that match their initial distributions more closely. **Make sure to check your converted `Ensemble` looks the way you expect it to.**

 ## Writing an Ensemble to file